Sanrrone/HumanMicrobiomeAnalysis/README.md

 # HumanMicrobiomeAnalysis
-R Shiny application for the vizualiation of data presented in the paper <b>Evaluation of Computational Methods for Human Microbiome Analysis Using Simulated Data (not yet published) </b>.
+R Shiny application for the vizualiation of data presented in the paper <b>Evaluation of Computational Methods for Human Microbiome Analysis Using Simulated Data (https://peerj.com/articles/9688/) </b>.
   R code written by Sandro Valenzuela.

 ![R Shiny app interface](interface.png)